kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Normalizing Term Frequency

-Divide by document length.
+Divide by document length
-Balance short and long texts.
+Balance short and long texts
 Comparability improves

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.